Jenniferli6/XAI_Explainable_Deep_Learning/README.md

 In this project, I used a pretrained ResNet-50 model to classify gender from facial images.
 The image samples were taken from the [FairFace dataset on Kaggle](https://www.kaggle.com/datasets/abdulwasay551/fairface-race), which includes diverse faces across race, age, and gender.

 To interpret the model’s inner workings, I applied Grad-CAM and two of its enhanced variants, Grad-CAM++ and XGrad-CAM, to visualize the class-discriminative regions within each image.
-These techniques highlight which parts of a face contribute most to the model’s final classification decision.
+These techniques highlight which parts of a face contribute most to the model’s final classification decision, helping analyze how trustworthy the predictions are.

-By comparing the attention heatmaps across eight representative images, I aimed to visualize the regions the model relies on when predicting gender, to analyze whether those focus patterns are logically meaningful and how trustworthy the predictions are.

 ## 📚 Methods